vtexdocs/help-center-content/docs/announcements/en/a-new-feature-to-use-mercado-livres-messaging-service.md

 ---
-title: 'A new feature to use Mercado Livre's messaging service'
+title: "A new feature to use Mercado Livre's messaging service"
 id: 3mcC2l7NNYKagwcOOM66MI
 status: PUBLISHED
 createdAt: 2018-07-05T12:29:20.974Z